Muzaffar Hassan

-Vice Admiral Muzzafar Hassan (مظفر حسن; b.
+Muzzafar Hassan (مظفر حسن; b.
 1920–24 May 2012) SPk, HQA, Sk, was a Pakistan Navy senior admiral who served as the last Commander-in-Chief of Pakistan Navy from 1969 until 1972, serving under first President Yahya Khan and then under President Zulfikar Ali Bhutto.

 He is notable for commanding the Pakistan Navy in naval events in the war with India in 1971 and was dismissed from his military service and relieved from the command of the Navy over the allegations proved in the light of War Enquiry Commission by the Judge Advocate General of Navy.
 His termination came along with the commanders of army, Lieutenant-General Gul Hassan and air force Air Marshal A.R.
 Khan in 1972.
 He was succeeded by the Vice-Admiral Hasan Hafeez Ahmed following his termination.